appdefensealliance/ASA-WG/README.md

 The App Defense Alliance has adopted a tiered approach to certification that varies the depth and intensity of assessment according to risk level.
 Higher-risk products undergo more rigorous testing and evaluation compared to lower-risk products.
 This tiered structure ensures that resources are allocated efficiently while maintaining appropriate levels of scrutiny for products that require greater assurance.
 There are three Assurance Levels (ALs):

 1. AL0 - Self Assessment: Low risk products can be self assessed by the developer
-2. AL1 - Developer Tested, Lab Reviewed: Medium risk products can be tested such that the developer runs the test cases and submits evidence demonstrating their conformance with the requirements to an independent assessor, who is then responsible for confirming the completeness and suficiency of the evidence
+2. AL1 - Developer Tested, Lab Reviewed: Medium risk products can be tested such that the developer runs the test cases and submits evidence demonstrating their conformance with the requirements to an independent assessor, who is then responsible for confirming the completeness and sufficiency of the evidence
-3. AL2 - Lab Tested: High risk products can be tested directly by the independent asssessor, providing the highest level of assurance that a product has met the requirements
+3. AL2 - Lab Tested: High risk products can be tested directly by the independent assessor, providing the highest level of assurance that a product has met the requirements

 ## Summary of Requirements
 ### Mobile